How to Have Perfect Camping Manners

-Good camping manners go a long way for the making of a great camping trip.
+Good camping manners go a long way to the making of a great camping trip.
 A couple of years ago, when my kids were little, we took a camping trip to Lake Allatoona.
 It was just the five of us and our little Jack Russell, Bacon.
 We had a great first night and set up.
-After diner and our traditional S’more we headed off to bed.
+After dinner and our traditional S’more we headed off to bed.
 Things were shaping up to be a great week.

 I should have know better.
 Around 5:30 am my youngest get up to go potty; as he unzips the tent Bacon makes a run for it!
 Ethan starts screaming which wakes up my oldest son and husband.
 My two boys take off after the dog running and NOT being quiet through the campgrounds.
 After what seemed like an eternity, Bacon, after revealing himself, returned to the tent and settled back down.
 It took the hubby and boys a little longer.

 After many dirty looks and much apologizing, we were forgiven and chalked it up to an accident and youth exuberance.
-But how many other times have things happened in a campground that have really irritated the bugger out of ya?
+But how many other times have things happened in a campground that has really irritated the bugger out of ya?
 Do people not know or just don’t care about camping etiquette?
 So let’s break it down.

 Let’s start with Pets must be on a leash.
 I personally think it great to take your pet on vay-cay with ya, but no one wants your dog stealing their steak off the grill or hot dog off the spigot.
-A pet can wreck havoc in a campground very quickly.
+A pet can wreak havoc in a campground very quickly.
 Refer to my previous story.

 Be friendly to everyone you meet.
 You are with a group of people who obviously share the same interests as you.
 Take a minute and be kind, wave hi, say hello.
 You can meet some really interesting people in campgrounds.